3D Printing Layer Height: Everything You Need to Know

 1.00mm0.250.80

-Generally, the best layer height for 3D printing is 0.2mm.
-This layer height strikes a good balance between print speed and print quality.
+A 0.2mm 3D printing layer height strikes a good balance between print quality and print speed.

 The Importance of Layer Height in Object Design

 The layer height of your printer plays a significant role in the geometric accuracy of your part.
-If you are designing your parts, it is best to incorporate your desired layer height into the part in the design phase
+When designing your parts, it’s important to factor in the desired layer height.

 You might be wondering why.

-For example’s sake, let’s say you are printing with an Ender 3, which can print at 0.12mm, 0.16mm, 0.2mm, and 0.28mm layer heights.
-Let’s also assume you are designing a part with a critical dimension of 28.6mm in the Z direction
+For example’s sake, let’s say you are printing with an Ender 3, and you’re designing a part with a critical dimension of 28.6mm in the z-axis.
+The Ender 3 can print at 0.12mm, 0.16mm, 0.2mm, and 0.28mm layer heights.

 • 28.6mm / 0.12mm = 238.3 Layers